 If an airbag inflates, you will need to replace airbag system parts.
-See the part on the airbag system earlier in this section.
+See your dealer/retailer for service.

-Have the safety belt pretensioners checked if the vehicle has been in a crash, if the airbag readiness light stays on after the vehicle is started, or while you are driving.
-See Airbag Readiness Light on page 3-35.
+If the airbag readiness light stays on after the vehicle is started or comes on when you are driving, the airbag system may not work properly.
+Have the vehicle serviced right away.
+See Airbag Readiness Light on page 4-21 for more information.